frequently asked questions

 Temple Solel holds regular Shabbat Services at 7PM on the 2nd and 4th Fridays at our

-new home at Grace Presbyterian Church.
-Zoom option for those that cannot join us in
+home at Grace Presbyterian Church.
+Zoom option for those who cannot join us in

 person.